-As the sessions were part of a laboratory class, each class (7 participants maximum at a time) was randomly assigned to the sequence of sweet (glucose) and non-sweet (maltodextrin) carbohydrate milkshakes using a web-based program (http://randomizer.org).
-In addition, during the same sessions, detection threshold (DT) and suprathreshold intensity perception (ST) for glucose and maltodextrin, hedonic ratings for glucose and maltodextrin solutions, and hedonic ratings for a range of sweet and complex carbohydrate prototypical foods were also determined.
-Each session lasted approximately 2 hours, and participants were given breaks between tasks lasting 15-30 minutes.
-Participants were asked to refrain from eating, drinking (except water), or chewing gum for at least one hour prior to testing.
+As the sessions were part of a laboratory class, each class (seven participants maximum at a time) was randomly assigned to the sequence of sweet (glucose) and non-sweet (maltodextrin) carbohydrate milkshakes using a web-based program (http://randomizer.org).
+In addition, during the same sessions, detection threshold (DT) and suprathreshold intensity perception (ST) for glucose and maltodextrin, hedonic ratings for a range of sweet and complex carbohydrate prototypical foods were also determined.
+Each session lasted approximately 2 h, and participants were given breaks between tasks lasting 15-30 min.
+Participants were asked to refrain from eating, drinking (except water) or chewing gum for at least 1 h prior to testing.